giacomogreggio/HSL-citybikes-predictor/README.md

 - Route planners suggest routes without any regard for the availability of citybikes.

 Solutions:
+- Our aim is to give a solution for all the users of our application that reduce the time consuming and provide the best choice for the station.
 - Our application is aimed to be an add-on to a pre-existing application.
 - Our project makes it possible to suggest accurate routes taking the citybike availability into account.